gvensan/solace-glossary/_posts/2021-09-09-amazon-machine-image.md

 ---
 layout: post
 title: "Amazon Machine Image"
-excerpt: "Solace PubSub+ Standard and Enterprise Edition are available as AMI pckages for use on AWS Cloud"
+excerpt: "Solace PubSub+ Standard and Enterprise Edition are available as AMI pckages for use on AWS Cloud."
 acronym: "AMI"
 categories:
   - "Deployment"